j-stach/brainstorm/README.md

 |`back`| Return to the top-level REPL without terminating |

-## Configuration
-### Core
-Default hyperparameters for neurotransmission can be reconfigured in `~/.cajal/hyper.toml`.
-### Animus
-Animus-specific hyperparameters can be configured in `~/.cajal/animi/my_network/hyper.toml`. <br>
-To configure the animus runtime (for example, to enable or disable logging), modify `~/.cajal/animi/my_network/config.toml` before loading the animus.

 # Development
-Brainstorm is a work-in-progress.
+Brainstorm is a work-in-progress. <br>
 Active priorities are tracked in [`TODO.md`](/TODO.md).